Kurumoch International Airport Development Project, Samara, Russia

-The new terminal will be located 700m north-west from the existing terminal complex, covering an area of 41,700m2.
+The new terminal is located 700m north-west from the existing terminal complex, covering an area of 41,700m2.

-The new terminal will be a three-storey building featuring arrival and departure centres in the ground floor, which will also include 26 check-in desks.
-The first floor will be used for retail services and accommodating offices, while the second floor will provide space for security control, customs and immigration control centres.
+The new terminal is a three-storey building featuring arrival and departure centres in the ground floor, which also includes 26 check-in desks.
+The first floor is used for retail services and accommodating offices, while the second floor provides space for security control, customs and immigration control centres.

-The first phase will also involve the construction of a new boiler room and a switching substation, reconstruction of the office buildings, and the handling and maintenance centre, and refurbishment of the engineering systems, utilities and other support facilities.
+The first phase also involved the construction of a new boiler room and a switching substation, reconstruction of the office buildings, and the handling and maintenance centre, and refurbishment of the engineering systems, utilities and other support facilities.

 Contractors involved with the airport development

 Kompakt is the general contractor for the project.
-Spectrum Group of Companies (Spectrum GC) provided the designs for the new passenger terminal, and is also the construction technical client for the project.
+Spectrum Group of Companies (Spectrum GC) provided the designs for the new passenger terminal and was also the construction technical client for the project.

-TSN Mechanical will construct the external water supply and sewage systems as part of the first phase of the airport development project.
+TSN Mechanical built the external water supply and sewage systems as part of the first phase of the airport development project.

 Facilities at Kurumoch airport

-Kurumoch airport, opened in May 1961, features a terminal complex covering an area of 11,340m2, an air cargo complex, and other support facilities.
-It is the biggest and busiest airport within the Volga Region.
+Opened in May 1961, Kurumoch Airport features a terminal complex covering an area of 11,340m2, in addition to an air cargo complex and other support facilities.
+It is the biggest and busiest airport within the Volga region.

-The airport currently has two asphalt-fibercrete runways.
-Runway two is 3,003m long and 45m wide, while runway one is 2,556m long and 60m wide.
-The runways are equipped with modern category I instrument landing systems (ILS) and high-intensity lighting system I.
+The airport has two asphalt-fibercrete runways.
+Runway two is 3,003m-long and 45m-wide, while runway one is 2,556m-long and 60m-wide.
+The runways are equipped with modern Category I instrument landing systems (ILS) and high-intensity lighting systems.

 The baggage check-in systems at the airport are equipped with departure control systems (SITA DCS) and world tracer systems.